harsha-simhadri/big-ann-benchmarks/t3/README.md

 ### Developing_Your_Algorithm

 Develop and add your algorithm to the *benchmarks/algorithms* directory.
-* You will need to subclass from the BaseANN class in *benchmarks/algorithms/base.py* and implement the functions of that parent class.
+* You will need to subclass from the [BaseANN class](../benchmark/algorithms/base.py) and implement the functions of that parent class.
 * You should consult the examples already in the directory.

 As you develop and test your algorithm, you will likely need to test on smaller datasets.
 This framework provides a way to create datasets of various sizes.
 For example, to create a dataset with 10000 20-dimensional random floating point vectors, run: